-Note: You can also navigate to Steam’s official support page and check the type of applications which are known to cause issues with the game engine.
-You can also check our article on How to Turn Your Antivirus Off.
+Note: You can also navigate to Steam’s official support page and check the type of applications that are known to cause issues with the game engine.
+You can also Turn Your Antivirus Off but do not forget to check the quarantine files.
 You should also consider disabling third-party FPS or game boosters.
 These are known to conflict with the game engine.

-Solution 3: Installing DirectX and Microsoft Visual C++ Redistributable Manually
+Solution 3: Install DirectX and Microsoft Visual C++ Redistributable Manually

 Steam usually installs Microsoft Visual C++ Redistributable and DirectX automatically when it installs the game which needs this module.
 However, there are several cases where this automatic process might be halted and the module may not get installed.
 In this solution, we will navigate to the game files which is failing to launch and launch the module properly again.
 Make sure that you are logged in as an administrator in this solution.